Student support over the summer

 Faculty of Humanities Doctoral Academy Support Hub, Ellen Wilkinson Building

+During opening hours, you can call into the Hub on the ground floor of Ellen Wilkinson Building.
 You can also contact the Hub directly by emailing hums.doctoralacademy@manchester.ac.uk or calling 0161 275 1200.

 School of Engineering, Nancy Rothwell Building (First floor, 1A.042)